mbunyamins/YOLOv3-Face_Training/README.md

 # YOLOv3-Face_Training
 In this repo, you can see training and validation files with an appropriate darknet

+## Arranging Darknet
+After clonening the repo, you must write command line to make.
+If your GPU has different architecture you must set it.
+Also you must arrange cuda and nvcc directories for using GPU=1.
+After arranging this files, you must write to command line make.
+If there is no error, you can start training.

 ## Starting Training
 All the configuration files and training images prepared.
 If you want to start training, you must only write the command below.
 ```